gilbertbrandow/MM5020/study_plan.md

 - Work with multivariable extensions (mm5020-240308 6c) (DONE)
 - Work with more Eisenstein criterion, how do we apply p, p^2 criterion (DONE)
 - Work through 5,6 question from another previous exam
+- Understand how & when polynomial extensions are fields, EDs, PIDs and so forth
 - Work through homework assignments